 Recommendations put forth to council include:

-- Change the bylaw to require that notification of applications of wind farms and public meetings regarding wind turbine projects be sent in writing to residents and property owners within a three kilometres of a proposed site.
+- change the bylaw to require that notification of applications of wind farms and public meetings regarding wind turbine projects be sent in writing to residents and property owners within a three-km. of a proposed site;

 - notification should also go to alternate addresses for seasonal residents;

 - consideration be given to the intended future use of adjacent properties on which a resident does not currently exist;